chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/components/forms-and-input-components/validation.md

 # Server-side validation with a custom validator component
 See: https://learn.microsoft.com/en-us/aspnet/core/blazor/forms-and-input-components?view=aspnetcore-7.0#server-validation-with-a-validator-component

-# ValidationSummary and ValidationMessage components
+# validationsummary and validationmessage components
 `ValidationSummary` summaries all validation message.
 Optionally, output only validation message for a specific model with the `Model` parameter:
 ```html
 <ValidationSummary Model="@starship" />